 a gift or other benefit having a value of more than the maximum determined by the Board from time to time where such amount is received because the Director is a Director.

-(2) Subsection (1)(c) does not apply if a Director is invited to attend an event or function as a representative of the Association and the Director discloses such attendance and payment in a manner approved by the Board from time to time.
+(2) Subsection (1)c. does not apply if a Director is invited to attend an event or function as a representative of the Association and the Director discloses such attendance and payment in a manner approved by the Board from time to time.

 9.05 (1) A meeting of the Board may be called under clause 10.01 to determine whether a Director is no longer eligible to be a Director under this Article.